 Sometimes life's challenges can become overwhelming.
-It's important to get help before these problems begin to keep us from enjoying life, performing at work, or maintaining relationships with our friends, partners, or children.
+It's important to get help before these problems begin to keep us from enjoying life, performing at work or maintaining relationships with our friends, partners or children.
 It takes courage to ask for help.

 Every year, 32,000 Americans take their own lives.
-That's one every 16 minutes.
+That's 1 every 16 minutes.

-If you or someone you know is thinking about suicide, call the National Suicide Prevention Lifeline.
+If you or someone you know is thinking about suicide, call the 988 Suicide & Crisis Lifeline, formerly the National Suicide Prevention Lifeline.

 You can also contact the Employee Assistance Program (EAP) (Password: cbpeap) at 1-800-755-7002.
-The EAP provides all CBP employees and their eligible family members with up to 12 free face-to-face counseling sessions with a licensed counselor.
-All services provided by the EAP are free of charge, and completely confidential.
+EAP is here to help you with professional, confidential counseling to better equip you to deal with life's challenges.
+It provides all CBP employees and their eligible family members up to 12 free face-to-face counseling sessions with a licensed counselor.
+EAP services are completely confidential.

-The Employee Assistance Program (EAP) provides a completely anonymous, web-based questionnaire to CBP employees and their eligible family members that can help you learn more about your own mental wellness.
+EAP also provides a completely anonymous, web-based questionnaire to CBP employees and their eligible family members that can help you learn more about your own mental wellness.
 You have the choice of communicating anonymously with an EAP counselor about your results and available resources.
-Find more information on this Interactive Screening Program at Employee Assistance Program (EAP) or 1-800-755-7002.
+Find out more information on this Interactive Screening Program on the Employee Assistance Program (EAP) website or by calling 1-800-755-7002.

-- Stress caused by problems at work or financial difficulties
+- Stress caused by problems at work or financial difficulties;

-- Marital and family problems
+- Marital and family problems;

-- Relationship Issues
+- Relationship issues;

-- Life adjustments
+- Life adjustments;

-- Alcohol and Drug problems
+- Alcohol and drug problems; or

-- Dealing with a chronic illness
+- Dealing with a chronic illness.

-If you need help dealing with a personal or work-related problem, call the EAP.
+If you need help dealing with a personal or work-related problem, call EAP.
 Your participation in this program is completely confidential.